About Running Records

 With our online running record tool, Raz-Plus or Raz-Kids members can:

-Running Records are one part of a three-part process to place students in instructionally appropriate level texts and determine whether or not students are ready to move up a level.
+Running Records are one part of a three-part process to identify appropriate texts for students and support

 Part 1: Students read Benchmark Passages or Benchmark Books (Levels aa-J), and you capture their reading behavior on Running Records.